 I’ve shared one of my go-to nut milk recipes, almond milk, on Live Simply before.
 I absolutely love almond milk, but I also love changing things up every once in a while when it comes to what we’re consuming.

 To do this, I like to switch between making homemade almond milk and cashew milk.
 While both milks are creamy and sweet, and both add the perfect subtle flavor to smoothies and granola bowls, I personally love the extra creaminess that “milked” cashews offer.
 Cashew milk is also much easier to make than almond milk, since you don’t have to use soaked nuts and don’t need a nut bag (or heavy duty cheesecloth).
 Cashew milk also leaves behind very little pulp, which I believe is the reason for the super creamy consistency of this milk.

 If you haven’t tried making your own nut milk yet, cashew milk is definitely the recipe to start with.
 As mentioned above, it’s a super simple nut milk that requires zero prep time and results in a creamy, white milk that looks just like “regular” milk.
 Cashew milk can be used in just about any recipe calling for milk, added to smoothies, poured over your favorite granola, enjoyed in coffee as a creamer, or enjoyed straight from a glass with homemade cookies.

 How to Make Creamy Cashew Milk (Dairy-Free Milk and Coffee Creamer)

 - 4 cups filtered water

-- 2 dates, pitted, or 2 TB maple syrup
+- 2 TB medjool dates pitted, or 2maple syrup

 Cashews are soft enough that they don’t need to be soaked in advance.
 From a nutritional standpoint, soaking the cashews overnight may boost the nutrition of this milk and make it easier to digest.
 Soak the cashews in water and a pinch of salt, then discard the water before adding the cashews to the blender.